minprog/progik-old/30 Homework/70 Homework 7/10 Homework.md

     ...

 and get a list of all the relevant datacodes.
-Now say we wanted the "CO2 emissions form gaseous fuel consumption (kilotons)" then we would use the `-c` option to select the code to write to a new file.
+Now say we wanted the "CO2 emissions from gaseous fuel consumption (kilotons)", then we would use the `-c` option to select the code to write to a new file.
 In this case that would be

     python wdi_data.py -c EN.ATM.CO2E.GF.KT